nsbishop3/agent_empathy_happiness/README.md

 All verification and validaiton techniques mentioned in the paper can be found within the scripts of this repo.

-This code was created using Python 3.7.13 with anaconda version 22.9.0
+This code was created using Python 3.7.13 and Anaconda distribution 22.9.0

 If there are any questions, email nbishop3@gmu.edu